bertofurth/Seagate-Central-Samba/README.md

 ### Disadvantages of installing the new samba server
 #### Second CPU
-The Seagate Central is based on a Cortex CNS3420 CPU which has 2 CPU cores.
+The Seagate Central is based on a Cavium CNS3420 CPU which has 2 CPU cores.
 In stock Seagate Central firmware, one CPU core is available for normal linux processes and the other is reserved exclusively for the samba file server.
 In other words, the second CPU cannot be used by any "normal" linux processes.
-For this reason Linux on the Seagate Central acts as if it only has one CPU available
+This scheme is known as the Cavium SMP Offloading Procession (SOP), or AMP (Asymmetric Multi Processing).

-The original samba software on the Seagate Central has custom modifications that allow it to make use of the second CPU core.
+The original samba software on the Seagate Central has custom modifications that allow it to make use of the second CPU core operating in AMP mode.
 This means that in the unlikely event that the Seagate Central is overwhelmed by some other task, the file serving functionality will not be slowed down.

-Unfortunately, the standard samba software as used by this installation guide does not make use of this second CPU core.
+Unfortunately, standard samba software as used by this installation guide does not make use of AMP mode.

 Given that the Seagate Central doesn't normally do anything except serve files, in my judgement this won't make much of a practical difference in the moderate